tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - Adjust the registration procedure related to setting the “Recommended” column as follows:

 ~~~
-    Setting a
-    "Recommended" column value to "Y" or "D" requires Standards Action [RFC8126].
+    Setting a value to "Y" or "D" or transitioning the value from
-    Any state transition to or from a "Y" or "D" value requires
+    "Y" or "D" in the "Recommended" column requires
-    IESG Approval.
+    IETF Standards Action {{!RFC8126}} or IESG Approval.
 ~~~

 - Add a reference to this document under the reference heading.